-Onboarding new employees will include specific discussion on code of conduct which includes our statement on modern slavery, and WHCLP's commitment to the fight against forced labour and child labour.
+Onboarding new employees include specific discussion on code of conduct, health & safety, and hiring policies which includes our commitment to the fight against forced labour and child labour.
+Awareness has been raised through staff newsletters, outlining WHCLP commitment to ethical business practices and fair labour standards.

-WHCLP will evaluate in 2024, further training opportunities for employees.
+WHCLP will continue to evaluate in 2025 training opportunities for employees.